Chapter 1

 The next few days were spent in languorous indolence, mesmerized by his baby cousin's remarkably protruding forehead, or watching television or roaming the streets looking for ads of employment.
 Then came another phone call from his father.

-'We're going on a trip, wonderful news that I knew you'd like, back to America, but before that, we have to make a detour to pick up my sister, your aunt, you remember you talked to her before?'
+'We're going on a trip, back to America, yah?
+Haha.
+But before that, we have to make a detour to pick up my sister, your aunt, you remember you talked to her before?'

 Xemi did remember.
 This was the aunt who looked exactly like his father.
 The same thin gaunt face, high cheekbones and big eyes that look like marbles perpetually coming out of their sockets.
 Bad enough for a man, but also shared by this woman.
 But she lived in Kenya.